 All it takes is multiple people with the same IP address accessing a platform like Netflix to make it easier for the service to spot the VPN usage.

 All a web service has to do is block that shared IP address.

 A dedicated IP address helps you get around this issue by assigning you a unique IP address that you don't share with anyone else.

 So even though you're using a VPN, Netflix will only see you with that IP address, no one else.

 Sometimes you can solve VPN blocking by simply switching to another server in the same country.
-It’s not uncommon for servers to be blacklisted, but if a VPN has a large server network, you can try disconnecting and connecting to another.
+It's not uncommon for servers to be blacklisted, but if a VPN has an extensive server network, you can try disconnecting and connecting to another.

 Most leading VPNs offer regular IP refreshing, too, so sites like Netflix can't possibly keep up with all the new IP addresses.

-Consequently, it is vital to choose a VPN with a higher server count, so you have less chance of getting blocked, but you also need a VPN that offers unlimited server switching.
-That way, you’re free to connect to as many different servers as you like.
+Consequently, choosing a VPN with a higher server count is vital, so you have less chance of getting blocked, but you also need a VPN that offers unlimited server switching.
+That way, you're free to connect to as many different servers as you like.